 You can uncover such pages by searching for

-site:[your site root URL] japanin the Google search.
+site:[your site root URL] japan in the Google search.

-Next, page through some of the search results to see if you discover any suspicious-looking URLs.
+Next, look through some of the search results to see if you discover any suspicious-looking URLs.
 These are the pages indexed by Google containing the word ‘Japan’.
 If you notice pages with the Japanese characters in the title or description, it is likely your website is infected.

-Verify-in Google Search Console
+2. Verify-in Google Search Console

 In your Google Search Console (earlier called Google Webmaster Tools), navigate to the Security Issues Tool in the left sidebar.
-You will see a result similar to the following:

-Japanese SEO Spam: Fetch as Google to check for ‘Cloaking’
+3. Japanese SEO Spam: Fetch as Google to check for ‘Cloaking’

 When you visit any of these hacked pages, you might see a ‘404 page not found’ suggesting that the web page doesn’t exist.
 Be careful, the hacker may be using a technique called cloaking.
 Check for cloaking by using the “Fetch as Google” tool in your Google Search Console.

 Before starting with the WordPress malware cleanup process, it’s good practice to take a backup of your current site.
 In the event of anything going wrong, you can restore this version.
 Make sure to take the backup file in a compressed format like a .zip file.

 2. Remove any newly created user accounts in the Search Console